lightyen/twobj/README.md

 	tw`[.group:active &]:bg-black`
 	```

-- Tailwind plugin system (if the plugin not depends on postcss)
+- Support tailwind plugin system (if the plugin not depends on postcss)